 "As the surname is found at Gorleston and in Rochford Hundred (Essex), it may sometimes be an occupation-name."

 Early Origins of the Ashmead family

 The surname Ashmead was first found in the county of Wiltshire, where they held a family seat from very ancient times.
-Ash, in ancient Saxon meant "spear," therefore Ashman was a "spear warrior," and its ancient records are included in the Domesday Book compiled by Duke William after his Conquest of England in 1066.
-It shows them to have had manors and estates in Wiltshire.
+Ash, in ancient Saxon meant "spear," therefore Ashman was a "spear warrior," " and perchance the same as Assemannus in Domesday Book; compare the place-names Ashmanhaugh, Ashmansworth, compounded with the name of the original tenant. "

 Early History of the Ashmead family

 This web page shows only a small excerpt of our Ashmead research.
 Another 39 words (3 lines of text) covering the years 191 and 1916 are included under the topic Early Ashmead History in all our PDF Extended History products and printed products wherever possible.